Accepted for publication at Politics, Groups, and Identities

 Women's Legislative Representation and Multilateral Treaty Ratification

 with Jessica Edry and Nicholas Coulombe

 Do recent increases in women's representation in legislatures around the world have implications for international relations?
-We argue that greater representation of women in legislatures increases the likelihood of multilateral treaty ratification, especially human rights treaties.
+We argue that greater representation of women in legislatures increases the likelihood of multilateral treaty ratification.
 Drawing on findings of gender gaps in domestic policy preferences, we argue that women tend to be more supportive of institutional efforts to deal with collective issues.
 From this, we contend that, in countries where ratification depends upon legislative approval, legislatures are more likely to ratify multilateral treaties as the share of seats occupied by women increases.
-Additionally, we argue that women will be especially supportive of human rights treaties because these issues tend to align with women's domestic policy preferences.
-Therefore, we argue that the relationship between women's legislative representation and ratification should be stronger for human rights treaties compared to other issue areas.
-Using an expanded data set of 173 multilateral treaties, we find that countries become more likely to ratify human rights treaties as their levels of women's legislative representation increase.
+While we do not find any evidence to support the claim that women are more supportive of multilateral treaty efforts in general, we do find that higher levels of women's representation is associated with the ratification of human rights treaties when compared to other treaty issue areas.
+Using an original data set of 208 multilateral treaties, we find that countries become more likely to ratify human rights treaties as their levels of women's legislative representation increase.
 This study highlights how the question of who is in power matters for global developments.

 All drafts available upon request.